Dental Anatomy: 101

 Learn more about your teeth!

-What Makes a Tooth?
+What Are the Parts of a Tooth?

 Enamel - Dental enamel is the hard thin translucent layer that serves as protection for the dentin of a tooth.
 It is made up of calcium salts.
 It is the hardest substance in the body.